 - Geothermal Heat Pumps.
 Must meet the requirements of the ENERGY STAR program that are in effect at the time of the expenditure.

 - Small Residential Wind Turbines.
 Must have a nameplate capacity of no more than 100 kilowatts (kW).

 - Solar Water Heaters.
 At least half of the energy generated by the “qualifying property” must come from the sun.
 The system must be certified by the Solar Rating and Certification Corporation (SRCC) or a comparable entity endorsed by the government of the state in which the property is installed.
 The credit is not available for expenses for swimming pools or hot tubs.
 The water must be used in the dwelling.
 Photovoltaic systems must provide electricity for the residence, and must meet applicable fire and electrical code requirement.

 - Solar Panels (Photovoltaic Systems).
 Photovoltaic systems must provide electricity for the residence, and must meet applicable fire and electrical code requirement.

 - Fuel Cell (Residential Fuel Cell and Microturbine System.)
 Efficiency of at least 30% and must have a capacity of at least 0.5 kW.

 We’re happy to help you sort out the tax credits available for your “green” home improvements this summer.
 Give us a call or email us today!

-To receive information you can use, subscribe to the free Sandersen Knox & Company LLP monthly newsletter:
+To receive information you can use, subscribe to our free monthly newsletter: